-Enjoy this sampler of what life, work, and play were for kids at the time of Alabama's founding.
+Enjoy this sampler of what life, work, and play were for kids during the early days of Alabama's history.
 Students get a chance to learn firsthand about what their day would have been like if they had been born 200 years ago -at home, on the farm, at school, and when playing.